Code Generation

 Assertions

-Assertions can be used in order to fail code generation for one or more stacks if some pre-condition is not met, helping to catch mistakes in your configuration.
+Assertions can be used to fail code generation for one or more stacks if some pre-condition is not met, helping to catch mistakes in your configuration.

 Assertions can be only used when the generation context is of type stack